JolisNzamb21st/JolisNzamb21st/README.md

 ## Hi there 👋
+Graduated in Computer Science with a strong passion for data science and machine learning.
+I'm currently learning and building my skills through online courses (IBM Data Science, Machine Learning) and personal projects.
+I'm excited to connect with like-minded individuals and explore opportunities in the field.

 <!--
 **JolisNzamb21st/JolisNzamb21st** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.